sachag678/optimization/readme.md

 There are two main areas of focus: line search and trust-region methods.

+The medium article going over the code can be found at [link](https://medium.com/towards-data-science/lets-get-to-the-bottom-of-optimization-509f06c8314c)

 The visualization tool can be found at [link](https://sachag678-optimization-ui-sv2xnb.streamlitapp.com/)

 ## Line Search Methods